 - Topical Research

 - Quality and Inspection

 - Bond Strength Testing

 - Best Practices

-As seen in the following map, interest from the states was very high.
-46 of the 50 states plus Puerto Rico and the District of Columbia hosted a workshop.
+As seen on the following map, interest from the states was very high.
+46 of the 50 states, plus Puerto Rico and the District of Columbia hosted a workshop.

 A significant amount of information has been compiled into the work-shop.
 Links to some of the more heavily relied upon documents are found below.
 Additionally, a recording of the entire workshop and other Asphalt Institute publications germane to tack coats are also below.

 - MS-19 Basic Asphalt Emulsion Manual

 - Recording of Ohio Tack Coat Workshop – 04/30/2015 (3:28 duration)